Summer Millennials to Watch 2k18 Series, Will Baggett

 Follow Will on Social Media…

-How did you get started in community organizing?
-What was the inspiration behind pursuing your work in community activism and organizing?
+How did you get started in this industry?
+What was the inspiration behind pursuing your passion?

 When I was a junior in high school, I had an English teacher who noticed I had a penchant for literature, writing, and the performing arts.
 I grew up in an environment where these sort of ambitions were not cultivated, nurtured or embraced by many people that looked like me.
 Nevertheless, she was intentional about giving me the confidence to pursue my natural talents well beyond my high school career.
 Upon graduating from Baylor with my master’s degree, I reflected on the remarkable mentorship I had benefited from and sought to create a platform to assist other young professionals who may not have had the same fortune.
 I realized that if I had made one wrong/other decision, my life would have been completely different.
 It was then that I realized it was incumbent of me to reach back and pull not one person, but as many people up as I could.
 As I reminisced about my first love of writing and considered my newfound passion, my high school teacher’s words of encouragement began to permeate my psyche.
 With her vote of confidence and blessing, I set out to write a book about professional development while staying true to my unique writing style.
 I started and kept at it for a few months, but got discouraged and ended up tabling the project altogether.
 In mid-December 2014, my teacher (Mrs. Leverette) passed away.
 Her passing ultimately led me to finish the book and dedicate it to her memory.
 She told me my gift would make room for me, and it certainly has.
 Since its publication, the book has received unanimous five-star reviews and later translated into speaking opportunities.
 The rest is history…